jdcolburn/fortran_dihedral/README.md

-# fortran_dihedral
+# Assorted Fortran Programs
-Fortran script that evaluates dihedral angles
+This is a simple Fortran program that evaluates dihedral angles e.g. between atoms in a molecule.